what we do works

 impact survey results

 Increasing young men’s resilience improves their overall wellbeing and their ability to grow and get through the tougher times in life.
 We also know that it improves relationships – with their family, with their partner, and with their classmates or work colleagues.
-Martin Fisk, CEO

 We know that the work we do in helping young guys has a ripple effect on the community; it contributes to reducing crime, family violence, anti-social behaviour, isolation – even suicide.
 It has never been more important to increase the resilience of our young people than it is right now.

 Every six months we survey teachers, principals, parents, and young guys (over 18) on the impact our programs have had on everyone involved, whether directly or indirectly.
+You can download the latest results for the 2022 Menslink impact survey here.

 We then partner with the University of Canberra who review the survey data and produce a report that outlines the impact of our programs